 Once you graduate from the program, you can pursue careers with:

 “My biobehavioral health degree from Penn State Lehigh Valley has proven to be very beneficial to my future career.
 It works as a foundation for future degrees, but even if someone does not want to pursue further degrees, a solid background in this major can provide you with the skills you need to begin a lucrative and exciting career.
 The major gives you an in-depth understanding of the natural world, from a biological standpoint as well as a research standpoint.” -- Sahira Mughal ’20, nursing student at St. Luke’s University Health Network School of Nursing

-Recommended Academic Plans provide the possible order of courses students might follow as they pursue a particular degree.
-RAPs are proposed schedules only.
-Individual student's schedules might look different if -- in consultation with an academic adviser -- the student has created a different plan.
-Care should be taken when changing the order of courses, as the RAP takes into account prerequisites and course controls.
-Changing the other of a RAP might be in the student's best interests and can occur with an adviser's guidance.
+Suggested Academic Plans (SAP) provide the possible order of courses students might follow as they pursue a particular degree.
+SAPs are proposed schedules only.
+Individual student's schedules might look different if – in consultation with an academic adviser – the student has created a different plan.
+Care should be taken when changing the order of courses, as the SAP takes into account prerequisites and course controls.
 For the final work regarding the courses needed for graduation in a particular major, all students should consult the University Bulletin and their degree audit.

 610-285-5123 | [email protected]